jubatus/handson-text/en/source/intro.rst

 Machine learning
 ================

-Machine learning is a generic term given to a set of computational algorithms for computers to make decisions based on data.
+Machine learning is a generic term, given to a set of algorithms for computers to make predictions and analysis on data.
-The key is that it is all depending on the data.
+The key is that machine learning is all depending on the given data.
-It also closely relates to other technical fields such as statistics.
+It also closely relates to other technical fields such as statistics, optimization, pattern recognition, natural language processing, and data mining.

-Before machine learning becomes popular, adaptive decisions by computers were made according to a set of rules, which define when and what to do.
+Before machine learning becomes so popular, adaptive decisions by computers were basically made according to a set of rules, which define when and what to do.
-Rule-based decision is very useful since it is easy to implement and understand how and why a decision was made.
+Rule-based decisions are very useful since they are easy to implement and easy to understand how and why a decision was made.
-For more complex and ambiguous decisions, however, it is hard to derive and maintain a large number of combinations of rules required to find an answer by taking into account many conditions and exceptions.
+For more complex and ambiguous decisions, however, it is hard to derive and maintain a large number of combinations of rules required to find a correct answer by taking into account many conditions and exceptions.
-On the other hand, machine learning algorithms generally try to find a model, which corresponds to a selected combinations of rules that are sufficient to fix the characteristics of a given dataset.
+On the other hand, machine learning algorithms generally try to find a model, which corresponds to a selected combinations of rules that are sufficient to reproduce the characteristics of a given dataset.
-Especially, when computers can use a set of different data sources, it is more reasonable and robust to automatically make a decision based only on the data, rather than relying on manual rules.
+Especially, when computers can use a variety of input data sources, it is more reasonable and robust to automatically make decisions based only on the data, rather than relying on manual rules.
-Thanks to the progress of algorithms and their practical performance, application of machine learning is expanding in many fields.
-It includes, for example, advertisement optimization based on the click-through history of candidate banner ads, spam filtering based on the past spam e-mails, recommendation in e-commerce based on his/her past purchase behaviors, or fraud detection in credit card usages.
+Thanks to the development of better algorithms and high performance, applications of machine learning are expanding in many fields.
+It includes, for example, advertisement optimization based on the click-through history of candidate ads, spam filtering based on the past spam e-mails, recommendation in e-commerce based on his/her past purchase behaviors, or fraud detection in credit card usages.

 Machine learning involves a lot of problem settings.
 In this tutorial we focus on the classification problem, which is one of the most commonly-used machine learning tasks in practice.